-Essential oils for immune system
+Essential oils for the immune system

 There are so many beautiful essential oils to choose from, but I want to stick to three of the most commonly used and available ones you may already have in your home.

-Lavender: One of the most popular of oils.
+Lavender: One of the most popular oils.
 Has a great reputation as a natural relaxant.
 Don’t overdo your dosage on lavender though (3 drops not 20) as if not used in moderation it can make you hyper.

 Eucalyptus: available in nearly every Aussie home, not only marvellous for the respiratory system but has a clearing effect on the nervous system, which makes it good for treating nervous exhaustion.

 Tea Tree: Another Aussie staple used for millennia by indigenous Australians.
-Providing a cleansing hug to those weary nerves, tea tree gives you a stronger outlook in tough times.
+Providing a cleansing hug to those weary nerves, the tea tree gives you a stronger outlook in tough times.
 Known by aromatherapists for uplifting the spirit.